Grounding, budget woes cloud F-35 warplane sales push in Australia

-One U.S. defense official, who was not authorized to speak publicly, said the technical problems bedeviling the new fighter were less troubling than Washington's budget woes.
+One U.S. defence official, who was not authorised to speak publicly, said the technical problems bedevilling the new fighter were less troubling than Washington's budget woes.

 Sweeping budget cuts due to take effect in the United States on March 1 could cut funding for the Pentagon's biggest weapons program and delay work on seven jets this year alone.

 "What the foreign partners worry about is the stability of the program writ large," said the official.
 "We're solving the technical challenges.
 There are no showstoppers there, although they're not cheap."

 In the U.S., military budgets are already slated to be cut by nearly $500 billion over the next decade, an amount which could double unless Congress acts in the next week to avert spending reductions known as "sequestration".

 Australia's yearly defence budget of A$26.3 billion ($27.10 billion) was cut by 10.5 percent to A$24.2 billion this fiscal year, while the military's estimated budget to 2015-16 was slashed by A$5.5 billion.

 Australia will decide at the end of this year on the timing of an order for an initial 12 F-35s while it considers options to replace 71 early model F/A-18 fighter jets and a recently retired fleet of 24 Vietnam-era F-111 supersonic bombers.

 After the latest grounding, a former Australian defence minister in the Labor government, Joel Fitzgibbon, criticised the country's military commanders for their "obsession" with the troubled F-35.